greimel/greimel/README.md

 I am an Assistant Professor in Economics at the University of Amsterdam.

 I am using Free Open Source Software for my research.
-When something doesn't work I try to fix it and contribute the code back.
+When something doesn't work I try to fix it and contribute back the code.

 [![greimel's github stats](https://github-readme-stats.vercel.app/api?username=greimel)](https://github.com/anuraghazra/github-readme-stats)